onset/lameta/README-l10n.md

 # Send new strings to Crowdin

-Files in ./locale/ that can then be put on https://crowdin.com/project/saymorex.
+To https://crowdin.com/project/saymorex, update the top level files in .locale and also ./locale/en/messages.po.
 Currently this is done manually, but in theory Crowdin could suck these in from github and then produce Pull Requests when new strings have been translated.

 # Non-code Lookups in CSV